center-for-threat-informed-defense/defending-iaas-with-attack/docs/methodology.rst

    e.
 Include tools provided by the IaaS vendor or 3rd parties to build and
       orchestrate cloud systems.

-3. **Environmental select techniques based on the environment in which the system runs.** This section intends to address nuances of adversary behavior that may vary, depending on the environment’s technology deployment or operations.
+3. **Environmental criteria select techniques based on the environment in which the system runs.** This section addresses nuances of adversary behavior that may vary, depending on the environment’s technology deployment or operations.

    a.
 Exclude techniques that do not align with common best practices for
       IaaS, such as automated provisioning, scaling, and data recovery.